kubernetes-retired/kpng/backends/windows/kernelspace/README.md

 - get a windows cluster (sig-windows-dev-tools)

 ### phase 1: basic compilation
-- compile this go module as a windows executable `GOOS=windows go build ./...`
+- compile this go module as a windows executable `GOOS=windows go build -trimpath -o ../dist`
 - cp this file into sig-windows-dev-tools/ and mount vagrant as shared into windows node
 - `vagrant ssh` into windows node, and run this file